besdar/google-photos-exif/README.md

    c.
 Update the file modification date to the `photoTakenTime` found in the JSON metadata

    d.
-If the file supports EXIF (e.g. JPEG images), read the EXIF metadata and write the `DateTimeOriginal` field if it does not already have a value in this field
+If the file supports EXIF (e.g. JPEG images), read the EXIF metadata and write the `DateTimeOriginal` and geo locations fields if it does not already have a value in this field

    e.
 If an error occurs whilst processing the file, copy it to the directory specified in the `errorDir` argument, so that it can be inspected manually or removed